mcroddev/libsame/readme.md

       CMake will throw an error if, for example, this option is ON and a shared library build wasn't requested.
 Likewise, if this option is OFF, CMake will throw an error if a static library build wasn't requested.

+      This option has no effect is LIBSAME_BUILD_EXAMPLES is OFF.

     -DLIBSAME_BUILD_TESTS:BOOL=ON/OFF
       ON:  Build the unit tests.
 This requires GoogleTest which will be